 Autism is not an Intellectual Disability.
 Intellectual ability (or deficits in Intellectual ability) is not part of the diagnostic criteria of Autism.
 There is no one type of Autism, but many.

-Autism, or autism spectrum disorder (ASD), refers to a broad range of mild to moderate to severe conditions characterized by challenges with social skills, repetitive behaviors, speech and nonverbal communication.
+Autism, or autism spectrum disorder (ASD), refers to a broad range of mild to moderate to severe conditions characterized by challenges with social skills, repetitive behaviours, speech and nonverbal communication.
 Autistic children have difficulty with communication and social interaction.
-A noninvasive test for Down syndrome is highly accurate but noninvasive prenatal testing for autism is limited.
-Tests can screen for mutations in a range of genes, including some related to autism.
+A noninvasive test for Down syndrome is highly accurate but noninvasive prenatal testing for Autism is limited.
+Tests can screen for mutations in a range of genes, including some related to Autism.

 Vision problems can include lack of eye contact, fleeting side glances, or peripheral vision difficulty.